ivicanikolicsg/model_provenance_testing/README.md

 # Model provenance testing of LLMs
-This is the code for the paper "Model provenance testing for Large Language Models".
+This is the repo for the paper "Model provenance testing for Large Language Models".
 <!-- which provides algorithms for testing if one LLM (called tested or child LLM) is obtained by fine-tuning of another LLM (called parent LLM).
 The repository contains the most general algorithm, which detects if tested LLM has a parent among the provided set of parents. -->

-The project consists of:
+It consists of:
 * Python implementation of the tester
 * The two benchmarks (Bench-A,Bench-B) of LLMs evaluated in the paper (see folder `data`)
 * The random sentence prompts used by the tester (see `data/random_sentences.txt`)